katieamazing/rc_misc/2017-04-24-Python-Sparklies.md

 print(zip(numbers, cookies))
 {% endhighlight %}

-Now, this will result in a totally useless-looking output of >> <zip object at 0x01FB7609> or something.
+Now, this will result in a totally useless-looking output of
+{% highlight python %}
+\>> <zip object at 0x01FB7609>
+{% endhighlight %}
+or something.
 That's the iterator object.
 You'll need to exhaust this object into another structure to use it.
 So:

 {% highlight python %}
 print(dict(zip(nums, cookies)))